High Definition Workflow for Stable Diffusion

 slice will be saved in the Slice folder as specified earlier.

-… and the rectangle will be Locked in place.
-In this state, it is waiting for us to return the changed slice so it
+The rectangle will be Locked in place so it cannot be moved any more.
+In this state, it is waiting for us to

-The slice has been exported, but also if you have Tools-Auto Send to Clipboard set to ON - it was sent the
+The slice has been exported, but also if you have Tools-Auto Send to Clipboard set to ON - it will be sent to

-We can either drag the file from the Slice Folder to the img2img inpaint window or in Automatic1111 we can
+We can either drag the file from the Slice Folder to the img2img inpaint window or in Automatic1111 and

-actually just paste it - when in inpaint tab, just press Ctrl+V.
+Forge and a few other clones we can actually just paste it - when in inpaint tab, click on the inpainting

 Now we can work on this slice the usual way - mask part of the image, describe it and generate.

-Remember to set: Resize mode to Crop and resize and Inpaint area to Only masked
+Remember to set in Stable Dissusion: Resize mode to Crop and resize and Inpaint area to Only masked

 Improve the slice using inpaint and when you are done, it's time to send the latest generated image

 back to SDA.
-In my case I have SD set up so all inpainted images are saved in a date subfolder under
+In my case I have Stable Diffusion set up so all inpainted images are saved in a date

-To get the slice back to SDA we can of course drag the latest
+To get the slice back to SDAssembly we can drag the latest

-All Quick import needs to know is the img2img folder.
-In my case it
+The Quick import needs to know where is the img2img folder.
+In

-so the images are saved in a subfolder by day to keep them
+have it setup so the images are saved in a subfolder by day to keep

-In such a case, I can also set up Img2img root.
-The purpose of this setting is to find the subfolder where the last file was saved and fill it in above the Quick
+In such a case of subfolders, I can also set up Img2img root.
+The purpose of this setting is to find the subfolder where the last file was saved and fill it in

 So every day I use SDA, I don't have to browse for different subfolders, just click on the Find Most Recent subfolder and the latest path will be set in the